- Training Programs

 Since 1995, FSD has trained and supported students to collaborate on significant health projects with our community partners around the world.
-To support advancement of our partners’ community health programs and to honor the legacy of Katie Evans, we are pleased to offer the Katie Evans Memorial Scholarship for Summer and Fall programs for graduate public health students .
+To support advancement of our partners’ community health programs and to honor the legacy of Katie Evans, we are pleased to offer the Katie Evans Memorial Scholarship for Winter and Spring programs for graduate public health students .

 Grant Amount: $3,000

-2013 Internship & Scholarship Applications now open!
+Spring 2014 Internship & Katie Evans Memorial Scholarship Applications now open!
 Important dates for scholarship application:

 Applications open: NOW

-Internship start date: Fall session (beginning in September) click here for specific start dates by country.
+Internship start date: Spring session (February-April) click here for specific start dates by country.

 - Master of Public Health Graduate: Currently enrolled in MPH or completed degree within one year of starting the internship. - Able to commit to minimum 9 week internship - Demonstrated commitment to international health and community-based development